KingJA/LoadSir/README-en.md

 compile 'com.kingja.loadsir:loadsir:1.2.0'
 ```

-### Config
+### Step 1:Config

 * ###### Global Config
-set config with singleton pattern, you can do it in your Application.
+set config with singleton pattern, you can do it in your Application,so that you get get this same LoadSir everywhere.
 ```java
 public class App extends Application {
     @Override